Grand Gorge in Delaware County, New York — The American Northeast (Mid-Atlantic)

 Location.
 42° 21.746′ N, 74° 29.712′ W. Marker is in Grand Gorge, New York, in Delaware County.
 Marker is at the intersection of New York State Route 23 and New York State Route 30, on the right when traveling east on State Route 23.
 Marker cannot be seen coming from the south.
 Touch for map.
 Marker is in this post office area: Grand Gorge NY 12434, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on April 16, 2019.
-This page originally submitted on April 14, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 73 times since then.
+It was originally submitted on April 14, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 105 times since then and 2 times this year.
 Photos: 1, 2, 3. submitted on April 14, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.